larryboy95/wp-admin/README.md

 #### Goals

-* Intended for use by web developers as an aid in development and to help learn terminal server administration
+* Readability to help new users learn scripting

 * Every write function must be preceeded by a backup and offer an undo

-* Each script should produce machine readable output wherever relevant so scripts can be used together
+* Scripts should be single purpose and built to work as part of a higher order script

+* Output should be concise and consotent for logging

 * Each script should be portable enough for cron